 “He gave me a big sales pitch, which included showing me articles about David Berkowitz, Puff Daddy, the base-jumper and others he had represented,” Ms. Davis fired him from her jail cell three months later, and later called his representation “disgraceful.”

-But this latest change of lawyers boggles the mind.
-Shawn Holley has done an exemplary job representing Lindsy in California.
+This latest change of lawyers boggles the mind.
+Shawn Holley has done an exemplary job representing Lindsay in California.
 Ms. Holley has always exhibited professionalism, grace and ability in handling the mess of the Lohan case.
 She is universally recognized as one of the premier criminal defense lawyers in Los Angeles.
 Meanwhile, you would be hard pressed to find a lawyer with a more blemished reputation in NY than Mark Heller.
 How he will gain temporary admission to the California Bar, I don’t know.
 According to the NY Times article, when Heller tried to represent Jon Gosselin in his divorce in Pennsylvania, the court did not allow him to be admitted and he had to watch the case from the audience because apparently he didn’t disclose his suspension.
-That Lohan would even consider hiring Heller only goes to show that in today’s world, skill, experience and reputation are taking a backseat to notoriety (even if its bad press).
-The NY case seems very weak, but the court in California may be running out of patience with Lohan.
-It will be interesting to see how this latest move works out for her. her.